btietze0623/News_Article_Reader/README.md

 A tf-idf analysis

-TF(t) = (Number of instances term t in a single document) / (Total number of terms in the document) -this measures the count of the term t in a document, similar to an ngram analysis
+TF(t) = (Number of instances term t in a single document) / (Total number of terms in the document) -this measures the count of the term t in a document, similar to a bag of words analysis

 IDF(t) = log_e(Total number of documents / Number of documents with term t in it) -this measures how important the term t is to the specific document.